 - transactions resulting in the Taxpayer holding a greater or entire interest in property;

 - transactions that did not involve shifting of basis.

 Another subsection added in 1989 was Section 1031(g), which suspends the two-year holding period when the Taxpayer’s or related party’s risk of loss is substantially diminished by one of the following:

 - signing an Agreement of Sale agreeing to sell the property to a buyer; or

 - a short sale or any other transaction.

-Basically, if one of these situations arises the two-year holding period is halted and the entire original exchange transaction becomes taxable.
+If one of these situations arises, the two-year holding period is halted, and the original exchange transaction becomes taxable.
 A Taxpayer cannot sign an Agreement of Sale or a Lease Purchase Agreement within the two-year holding period either.

-Recent Private Letter Rulings (PLR 200709036, 200712013 and 200728005) pertain to the sale of the relinquished property to a related party and allow the related party to sell said property within the two-year holding period.
-Exchanges involving the sale of relinquished property to a related party must be reported as a related party transaction on IRS Form 8824.
-While recent rulings seem to indicate IRS does not see exchanges involving the sale of relinquished property to a related party to be a violation of 1031(f), Taxpayer may want to use caution because the cost of defending their position may outweigh the tax benefits of the exchange.
+Recent Private Letter Rulings (PLR 200709036, 200712013, and 200728005) pertain to the sale of the relinquished property to a related party and allow the related party to sell said property within the two-year holding period.
+Exchanges involving the sale of the relinquished property to a related party must be reported as a related party transaction on IRS Form 8824.
+While recent rulings indicate that IRS does not see exchanges involving the sale of relinquished property to a related party as a violation of 1031(f), Taxpayers may want to use caution because the cost of defending their position may outweigh the tax benefits of the exchange.

-So this holiday season, enjoy your time with relatives but a purchase from one of them as replacement property in your 1031 exchange may not provide the benefits you want and could lead to some not so pleasant discussions this time next year.
-Pass the eggnog please.
+So this holiday season, enjoy your time with relatives, but purchasing from one of them as replacement property in your 1031 exchange may not provide the benefits you want and could lead to some not-so-pleasant discussions this time next year.
+Pass the eggnog, please.